Unlock It: The Master Key to Wealth, Success, and Significanceby Dan Lok

 There are two reasons why $10,000 per month is the magic number for a high-income skill.

-First, by earning $10,000 per month, you’ll be in the top 6 percent of income earners in America.
+Firstly, by earning $10,000 per month, you’ll be in the top 6 percent of income earners in America.

-The second reason relates to human psychology about income level.
-People tend to fluctuate when they are earning between $2,000 to $9,000 a month.
+Secondly, people tend to fluctuate when they are earning between $2,000 to $9,000 a month.
 However, once they earn at least $10,000 in a single month, they feel more secure and credible.
 They take on a new identity, a new comfort level, a new standard for what they will and will not accept in their life.

 Actions to take